eievui5/eievui5.github.io/blog/efficient-entity-structs.md

 Since gaps are left between structures, the amount of large, contiguous blocks of data that can fit into RAM is reduced.
 A commonly cited example is the *Mario Land* series, which uses a level format so large that it spans both WRAM *and* SRAM.
 However, these types of structures tend to be rare; most RAM regions are only a few bytes in size.
-Depite the fact that Esprit's map is 16,384 (0x4000) bytes — *half* of WRAM — <!-- These are em-dashes -->
+Depite the fact that Esprit's map is 4096 (0x1000) bytes — *half* of WRAM — <!-- These are em-dashes -->
-the memory fragmentation didn't turn out to be an issue for this project, so array-of structs works great.
+the memory fragmentation didn't turn out to be an issue for this project, and array-of structs works great.